-During our site inspection it was determined that the potentially most affected sensitive receiver locations are 'R2' to the east and 'R5' to the west of the proposed Centre.
-Therefore, a suitable and equivalent location - Location 'A' (see below) was selected to represent the most affected sensitive receivers.
+During our site inspection it was determined that the potentially most affected sensitive receiver locations are 'R2' to the east and 'R4' to the west of the proposed Centre.
+Therefore, suitable and equivalent locations - Location 'A' and 'B' (see below) were selected to represent the most affected sensitive receivers.
 This measured representative noise environment has been used to establish the relevant criteria for all other sensitive receivers.